MarcusWentz/eulerswap-parameters/README.md

 ```

-### Time Optimization Case
+### Time Optimization Refinement

-An important thing to note is anti-correlation, a rapid up move in a block can expect the next block to be a rapid down move.

-- how to spot a depeg - sources: general market liquidity (point gordon liao study) and its flow to stables, point out liquidity changes in past AMM uni v3 heatmap.
--does depeg continue?
-What is the Hurst exponent?
-What is the autocorrelation?
--what to do when depeg - set lower c to univ2

-For example, just as the procedure we used above by extracting the empirical price movement of the pool,
-we can extract the overall historic liquidity distribution, and simply mimic the behavior - such an approach would mean though that we would be at least two blocks behind (one for reading the data of current liquidity block and one for adjusting eulerswap parameters to fit the liquidity distribution on the next block)

-If truly random, then the spectrogram would give us random noise with no patterns, yet we see vertical columns, mention red sinusoidal pattern
+We can further decompose the data across time to see if we can pick any insights for adjusting liquidity.

+If stablecoin data were truly random, then the Hurst exponent would be flat, the autocorrelation would be flat, the periodogram (which uses Euler's formula during the Fourier transform decomposition btw!) would also be flat, and the spectrogram across time would resemble white noise across time.

+Instead we see Hurst exponents for our stablecoin pools below 0.5 indicating anti-correlation, the autocorrelation plot further confirms this (negative correlation on the next block, followed by dampening), the periodogram highlights periodic oscillations in the USDT/DAI pool, indicating low frequency oscillations in price moves also visible with equal spacings in red in the spectrogram.
+The spectrogram also shows us clear vertical columns instead of randomness which pinpoints to volatility clustering in the stablecoin pools.

+All of this points to the fact that there are still signals just from the price movement that can be extracte to further optimize Eulerswap parameters across time.
 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/Stablecoin_Frequencies.png?raw=true" alt="Sample Image 1" width="1000"/>

-From our previous work on Uniswap v3 pools at ETHNY we also observed patterns linked to NYSE liquidity and bot activity at UTC-00:00, so one could optimize Eulerswap parameters not just across the price space, but also time spectrum.
-For example, the data can be further refined by looking at the blocks prior to NYSE open and UTC 0:00 open to adjust the c_1 and c_2 parameters.
+For example, from our previous work on Uniswap v3 pools at ETHNY we also observed patterns linked to NYSE liquidity and bot activity at UTC-00:00, so one could optimize Eulerswap parameters across daily cycles.
+For example, the data can be further refined by looking at the blocks prior to NYSE open and UTC 0:00 noting that if prices start to move in US markets negatively, they will impact most likely crypto negatively as shown by the work of [Gordon Laio here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4910537), but stablecoins would then have a positive rise in liquidity, which would lead to an adjustment of the c_1 and c_2 parameters.
 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/uniswap_trade_activity.jpeg?raw=true" alt="Sample Image 1" width="1000"/>